 You get rid of everybody at the higher levels because these are the kinds of things that happen.

-Yeah, you know, you you as you were saying it, Andy, who knows Sally Yates because he practiced in Georgia for a long time, as I did for a long time, was the first thing that you said, why is she the one helping the press game?
+Yeah, you know, as you were saying it, Andy, who knows Sally Yates because he practiced in Georgia for a long time, as I did for a long time, was the first thing that you said, why is she the one humming the press commissioner?

-I couldn't understand why in the world after the uh Loretta Lynch, the illustrious attorney general who met with Bill Clinton uh on the tarmac, and they what about that as being collusion uh or or conspiracy?
+I couldn't understand why in the world, after Loretta Lynch, the illustrious attorney general who met with Bill Clinton on the tarmac, and what about that as being collusion or conspiracy?

 We don't want to talk about that, of course.

-But to keep Sally Yates, to keep Sally Yates as the acting attorney general is a was a serious mistake.
+But to keep Sally Yates, to keep Sally Yates as the acting attorney general was a serious mistake of the Trump administration.

 Yeah, it was.